HorseAJ86/node-jquery/README.md

 TODO
 ====

-`XMLHttpRequest` is not yet in npm, so I'm waiting on that.
+[`XMLHttpRequest`](https://github.com/driverdan/node-XMLHttpRequest) is not yet in npm, so I'm waiting on that.

-I may impmement it on top of `AbstractHttpRequest`, which is `request`-compatible
+I may impmement it on top of [`AbstractHttpRequest`](https://github.com/coolaj86/abstract-http-request), which is [`node-request`](http://github.com/mikeal/node-utils/tree/master/request/)-compatible